Noelia (Isel Rodriguez) and friends navigate matters of life and death in The Fishbowl / Photo courtesy of Sundance Institute

 Muscle memory: Killian (an amazing Jonathan Majors) falls short of his Magazine Dreams / Photo by Glen Wilson, courtesy of Sundance Institute

-Lilly Gladstone is great as Jax, a queer no-nonsense, petty criminal in the Seneca-Cayuga reservation in Oklahoma.
+Lilly Gladstone is great as Jax, a queer, no-nonsense, petty criminal in the Seneca-Cayuga reservation in Oklahoma.
 When her sister Tawi (Houli Sioux Gray) disappears, like many other Native-American young women, she takes on the challenge of caring for her niece, Riki (Isabel Deroy-Olson).
-The girl dreams of reuniting with her mother to dance at the looming Powwow.
+The girl dreams of reuniting with her mother to dance at the upcoming Powwow.
 Jax feeds this fantasy while investigating what happened to her sister and dodging authorities who want to take the kid from her.

 Take to the Powwow: Deroy-Olson and Gladstone are a great team in Fancy Dance / Photo courtesy of Sundance Institute